alarwasyi98/alarwasyi98/README.md

 ## Hi There <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">, Folks!
 I'm Abdul Hakim

-A passionate self-taught a.k.a very beginning to web development and explorer of the digital world.
-I like to read and learn new things, especially about Web Development and UI/UX Design then applying them to my work.
+A passionate teacher and self-taught web developer and digital world explorer.
+I love reading and learning new things, especially about Web Development and UI/UX Design, then applying them in my work.
-I believe in the power of technology to transform lives and make the world a better place.
+I believe in the power of education and technology to change lives and make the world a better place.

 ### Facts, Stacks & Stats